How much does CU Boulder cost?

 Get more information on how financial aid is calculated.

-Please note: the amount of aid you receive cannot exceed the cost to attend.
+The amount of aid you receive cannot exceed the cost to attend.